dannycab/dannycab.github.io/_pages/iop-book.md

 ## Materials for Contributing Authors

+Below are the materials needed for contributing authors to prepare their chapters.
+Chapters should be roughly 12-18 pages in length and should be written in LaTeX or Google Docs/Word.
+The final book will be published by IOP.

 ### Identifying Information (Needed by Apr 15, 2024)

 Information is needed from authors for IOP to prepare contracts.
 Please [complete this following form](https://docs.google.com/spreadsheets/d/1C5QJ8VfeEADaeuqTEH_NSmtb6U4PLRLG6RlRyOiPN1g/edit#gid=1632730539) by Apr 15, 2024.